RFIDTeam/RFID-Module-Tester/README.txt

 		[MRZ].xml corresponding to the data.
 		[MRZ]_fac_0.jp2 corresponding to the picture at JPEG2000 format.
 	     The message "Passport added to data base" will appear.
-The entered MRZ is registered in the MRZ.txt file to allow you to copy&paste it at at the next reading.
+The entered MRZ is registered in the MRZ.txt file to allow you to copy&paste it at the next reading.
 	4-2] If the passport is already in the database, the software will read the data and compare them with the data in the database, and then display them on the left side.
 If the data are corresponding, you get the message "Passport data matched,